BheemineniSowjanya/Terraform/steps.md

 This command initializes the Terraform working directory, downloading any necessary provider plugins.

+The **terraform plan** command in Terraform generates a preview of the infrastructure changes that will be made based on the current configuration, displaying resource actions such as creation, update, or deletion.
+It helps users review and understand the impact of their changes before applying them with terraform apply.

 ## Apply the Configuration

 Run the following command to create the AWS resources defined in your Terraform configuration: